cassio-rossi/Libraries/Documents/YouTubeLibrary.docc/QuickStart.md

 ### 3. Display Videos

-Use the `VideosView` component to show your playlist:
+Use the `Videos` component to show your playlist:

 ```swift
 import SwiftUI